raquo/Laminar/README.md

 ### Simplicity
 * Extremely predictable behaviour – no magic involved, what you write is what you get
 * Source code is very approachable – small, no macros, almost no implicits
-* Minimalistic pragmatism.
-No hardcore FP, no typed effects, etc.
+* Minimalistic pragmatism – no hardcore FP, no typed effects, no backpressure, etc.
 * Precise DOM updates – no [complicated virtual DOM diffing](https://github.com/raquo/Laminar/blob/master/docs/Virtual-DOM.md)
 * Native Scala.js lib with no third party or JS dependencies – no JS impedance mismatch